-Soames: Here again, we haven't got a free trade area relationship with Yugoslavia.
-Yugoslavia has not, indeed, sought it.
-Yugoslavia gets the generalized preference scheme from the Community.

-As to the questions of how far left Portugal could go, this isn't a matter that you measure from left to right.
+Sir Christopher: " Here again we haven't got a free trade area relationship with Yugoslavia.
+Yugoslavia has not indeed sought it.
+Yugoslavia gets the generalised preference scheme from the Community."
+Sir Christopher (cont'd): " As to the questions of how far left Portugal could go this isn't a matter that you measure from left to right.
 What we want is for the Portuguese people's voice to be heard, to be listened to, and to become effective.
-If this happens, I think the Community would be ready to give a lot of help.
-Goodness knows, it is quite evident that Portugal is in very considerable need of a lot of help.
+If this happens I think the Community would be ready to give a lot of help and goodness knows it is quite evident that Portugal is in very considerable need of a lot of help."

-BBC: There must be calculations within the Community about what their witholding in economic aid could do to Portugal.
-It might make it even more anti-democratic and drive it into the arms of Russia.
+Question: "There must be calculations within the Community about what their witholding in economic aid could do to Portugal.
+It might make it even more anti-democratic and drive it into the arms of Russia."

-Soames: We are not witholding aid.
+Sir Christopher: "We are not witholding aid.
 There wasn't aid going to Portugal before.
-We were delighted when we heard that democracy was going to be restored in Portugal.
-We were delighted when the elections took place.
-We were delighted when the people spoke.
-But it wasn't for us to say whether it was too right or too left or center or where it was.
+What we are considering is whether we should now begin to give pretty massive aid to Portugal.
+We were delighted when we heard that democracy was going to be restored in Portugal; we were delighthed when the elections took place; we were delighted when the people spoke.
+But it wasn't for us to say whether it was too right or too left or centre or where it was.
 This isn't what we were worried about.
-What we are anxious to say is that, given certain circumstances, we would be prepared to give very considerable help to Portugal.
+What we are anxious to say is that given certain circumstances we would be prepared to give very considerable help to Portugal.
 We aren't witholding any aid as we weren't giving it before.

-But I don't think you will find the Council of Ministers looking favorably upon a new aid program for Portugal unless it be in the context of a democratic regime in Portugal.
-I don't think, indeed, that this would be very popular among the people of the member states in Europe unless it were a democratic regime they were helping.
+"But I don't think you will find the Council of Ministers looking favourably upon a new aid programme for Portugal unless it be in the context of a democratic régime in Portugal and I don't think indeed that this would be very popular among the people of the member states in Europe unless it were a democratic régime they were helping."

-BBC: If Portugal's leaders did become more enthusiastic about democracy, how would you see relations between Portugal and the European Community developing?
+Question: " If Portugal's leaders did become more enthusiastic about democracy, how would you see relations between Portugal and the Common Market developing?"

-Soames: I think one has to divide this into the short term and the longer term.
-On the short term, I would see the Council of Ministers giving very intensive consideration to what sort of aid the Portuguese government might require and to what extent the Community could fulfil their needs.
-That would be, I think, the first step.
+Sir Christopher: " I think one has to divide this into the short term and the longer term.
+On the short term I would see the Council of Ministers giving very intense consideration to what sort of aid the Portuguese government might require and to what extent the Community could fulfil their needs.
+That would be I think the first step.

-Now, the second step.
-It may or may not be that the Portuguese government would think in terms of altering, as it were, their institutional relationship with the Community.
+"Now the second step - it may or may not be that the Portuguese government would think in terms of altering, as it were, their institutional relationship with the Community.
 This would be for the Portuguese government to decide.
-If they did this well, of course, it would be considered also by the Council of Ministers.
-But I think it's much too soon to be talking in these terms yet.
-I think the immediate question is whether Portugal is going to put herself in a situation where the Council of Ministers can be considering afresh whether or not to grant this aid which the Commission has recommended should be granted in certain circumstances.
+If they did this well, of course, it would be considered also by the Council of Ministers, but I think it's much too soon to be talking in these terms yet.
+I think the immediate question is whether Portugal is going to put herself in a situation where the Council of Ministers can be considering afresh whether or not to grant this aid which the Commission has recommended should be granted in certain circumstances."